SalomePlatform/yacs/doc/hxx2salome.rst

 Before testing the component from python, it was necessary to update  LD_LIBRARY_PATH  and  PYTHON_PATH  environment variables.

-Salome component generation
+SALOME component generation
 '''''''''''''''''''''''''''

-The C++ engine is finished, and tested - the final step is the integration inside salome.
+The C++ engine is finished, and tested - the final step is the integration inside SALOME.
 This is done  using  hxx2salome  tool (the options used here are explained in Chapter 8.2 – the tool also has a graphical interface):